mercurialus/mercurialus/README.md

   CLI calculator with 1000+ digit BigInt & BigFloat support.
 Karatsuba multiplication and FFT included (because speed matters).

 - 🕵️ **ARPie – Network Packet Sniffer & Simulator:**

   Real-time packet analysis + spoofing for security testing.
-Built using Pcap++ with high-speed packet floods.
+Built using Pcap++ with high-speed packet floods.<br>
   😴 Currently surviving on caffeine and curiosity, building more projects that might just be worth losing sleep over.
 If you're up for a collab (or just want to debug life together), hit me up!

 ## 🧰 Toolbox